learn-co-curriculum/playlister-sinatra/README.md

 In the theme of moving from a simple command line application static website to dynamic web app, it's time to move Playlister to the interwebs using Sinatra.
 In this lab, you'll be:

-  1. Giving our "library" of songs a dynamic web interface
+  1. Giving our "library" of songs a dynamic web interface.
   2. Creating a few complex forms that allow you to create and edit Artists, Songs and Genres.

 ## File Structure